-She also educates therapists via her company Privacy4; about Data protection/privacy/cybersecurity issues in relation to their practice.
-She is also a Director and mental health advisor for Gamersbeatcancer CIC.
+Catherine Knibbs also educates therapists and practitioners via her company Privacy4 about Data protection/privacy/cybersecurity issues in relation to their practice.
+She disrupts and advocates for children’s rights, privacy, and online digital explorations.
+Catherine is also the mental health advisor for Gamersbeatcancer CIC

 Catherine is a leading expert and speaker in the field of cybertrauma and is working with companies and organisations alike to help them better understand human behaviour in the digital world and how we can better manage it and how we understand we people do what they do and the impact it is having on peoples mental health.